 Student Payroll Service Center

-The Payroll Distribution Center, located in the Couper Administration Building Room 240, distributes payroll checks for both University and Research Foundation Employees.
+The Student Payroll Service Center, located in the Couper Administration Building - Room 225, distributes payroll checks for both University and Research Foundation Employees.
 BU faculty and staff may pick up photo ID's at this location as well.

 The Student Payroll Service Center is open Monday through Friday, 8:30AM - 4:30 PM throughout the academic year.